Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 The everyday Joe and Jane who are best served by brick and mortar shops in their region.

-The service side of the ski industry cannot be replaced by online retial.
+The service side of the ski industry cannot be replaced by online retail.
 Bindings need to be installed and adjusted.
-Skis and snowbards need to be tuned and maintained, Boots need to be custon fit, repairs need to happen...
+Skis and snowbards need to be tuned and maintained, boots need to be custom fit, repairs need to happen...

-In my own little corner of the world, I've grown service dollars to accomodate these changes.
-Service dollars are, by far, the highest margin dollars, and are essential to maintaining and growing business n the modern ski industry.
+In my own little corner of the world, I've put an emphasis on growing service dollars to accomodate these changes.
+Service dollars are, by far, the highest margin dollars, and are essential to maintaining and growing business in the modern ski industry.

 Is that the best way for mom and pop shops to survive?

-Partl;y- Remember, many of the services I listed above require a significant amount of expertise (boot fitting and ski tuning, for example).
+Partly- Remember, many of the services I listed above require a significant amount of expertise (boot fitting and ski tuning, for example), and time to complete.
+That means paying people more to work in these shops, along with added shifts to accomodate work loads.

-Being in a major metropolitan area, reasonably close to New England SKi areas, Helps.
-Rumor has it that BST does somewhere on the order of 10,000 season leases a year.
-With their website listing prices that start at $189 for adults and $99 for kids, that a good chunk of money.
+In the end, leasing is a life saver for shops in major metropolitan areas, which are reasonably close to New England Ski areas.
+Case in point; rumor has it that BST does somewhere on the order of 10,000 season leases a year.
+With their website listing prices that start at $189 for adults and $99 for kids (they've built a lease business which can accomodate multiple priving tiers), that's a good chunk of money.

 Will BST or Country ski and Sport swoop in to take advantage of the void?